UMAprotocol/UMIPs/UMIPs/umip-157.md

          - `cutoff`
          - `value`
       - `rebalance`
          - `threshold_lower`: See threshold_upper.
-If this is blank, then a reallocation of funds via running balance adjustments should never occur due to an outflow.
+If this is 0, then a reallocation of funds via running balance adjustments should never occur due to an outflow.
          - `threshold_upper`: For tokens/chains that have a supported bridge, these are the lower and upper threshold that trigger the reallocation of funds. i.e. If the running balance on a chain moves below (above) threshold_lower (threshold_upper) then the bridge moves funds from Ethereum to the chain (from the chain to Ethereum).
-If this is blank, then a reallocation of funds via running balance adjustments should never occur due to an inflow.
+If this is 0, then a reallocation of funds via running balance adjustments should never occur due to an inflow.
          - `target_lower`: See target_upper
          - `target_upper`: For tokens/chains that have a supported bridge, these are the values that are targeted whenever funds are reallocated.
 - `incentivePoolAdjustment`